JustHarxsh/facultyreview/README.md

 ## Technologies to be Used

 - Front-end: HTML, CSS, JavaScript
-- Back-end: Python, Flask framework
+- Back-end: Python, Node.js
-- Database: SQLite
+- Database: MongoDB

 ## Contributing